b-pardi/Research/BraTaDio_Fn/README.md

 - implement avg Df plots for avg dissipation as well

-- for int plot, put linear fit to zoomed data

 - bandwidth shift add delta infront of the gamma
 - overtone * change in frequency of overtone
 - change * to a dot